oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 - Distribute or update model files, application archives, and the WebLogic Deploy Tooling executable using very small images instead of a large image that also contains a WebLogic install.

+The common mounts feature internally uses a Kubernetes `emptyDir` volume and Kubernetes init containers to share files from additional images.

 ### References